jesseoj98/reddit-to-old-reddit/README.md

 # reddit-to-old-reddit

-Firefox extension that redirects Reddit domain URLs to the Old Reddit domain URL.
+Simple extension that transforms the Reddit domain URL (reddit.com) into the Old Reddit domain URL (old.reddit.com).
+Currently only tested and developed to work with FireFox as an extension/add-on.